Track progress as you instrument Amplitude

 QA your instrumentation

-To verify your instrumentation works the way you'd intended, navigate over to Amplitude's User Activity tab.
+To verify your instrumentation works as intended, go to Amplitude's User Activity tab.
 Fire some events using your test device, go to your project in Amplitude, and then watch as the device ID or user ID appears on the near-realtime feed.
-Clicking on that ID takes you to that user's event stream, which should include the events you've decided to track.
-If you're not seeing the events you expect to see, it means something's wrong with your instrumentation.
+Clicking that ID takes you to that user's event stream, which should include the events you've decided to track.
+If you don't see the events you expect, something's wrong with your instrumentation.

 Know your event limits

 If you go over your limit for the month, Amplitude still ingests your data as usual.
-However, that excess data is inaccessible to you, unless you upgrade to a new tier or wait until the following month.
+However, you can't access that excess data unless you upgrade to a new tier or wait until the following month.

 Understand how Amplitude handles duplicate events

 If you're using the Amplitude HTTP API, add an insert_id field.
-Amplitude ignores subsequent events sent with the same event ID/client event time/device ID or insert_id within the past seven days.
+Amplitude ignores subsequent events sent with the same event ID, client event time, and device ID, or with the same insert_id, within the past seven days.

 Was this helpful?